EPenrose/belly-button-challenge/README.md

 Belly Button Biodiversity Dashboard
 In this assignment, you will build an interactive dashboard to explore the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.

-The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.
+The dataset indicates that a few microbial species, alternatively referred to as operational taxonomic units (OTUs) within the study, were detected in over 70% of individuals, while the remainder were relatively infrequent.
 The site has the following elements:

 A test subject drop-down menu that is dynamically populated based upon the sample data